Anna Genovese: Dorothy Kilgallen reportage

 Dorothy Kilgallen, the most syndicated newspaper columnist at the time of the trial, began reporting on the case, recording live with "If I were Mrs. Vito Genovese, I'd be awful careful crossing streets."
 It turned out that Kilgallen was close with gangster Frank Costello, a rival of Vito Genovese.
 According to Kilgallen's biographer, Mark Shaw, the friendship was marked by Costello gifting Kilgallen with a diamond cross, which Kilgallen's hairdresser corroborated.
 It is speculated that Costello gifted Kilgallen so she would, as a favor to him, "warn" Anna—through her newspaper column and other outlets she presided over—that she needed to stop spilling mob business publicly—whether in court or otherwise—or face consequences.
 That, or switch allegiances from the Genovese crime family to the Costello syndicate.

 Sexuality

-According to drag king Malvina Schwartz, also known as Buddy "Bubbles" Kent, who worked in Anna's clubs, has stated in her Lesbian Herstory Archives interview that Anna was "definitely into the girls."
+According to drag king Malvina Schwartz's Lesbian Herstory Archives interview, Anna was "definitely into the girls."
 Additional insight had been given by Henry "Adrian" Oranco, a drag queen who worked under Anna's supervision at Club 82.
 He has stated that Anna was romantically involved with a drag king named Duke, whose given name was Jackie.
 As a token of love, Jackie, Anna's "girlfriend," as Oranco calls her in Chapter 9 of Mob Queens, received a Cadillac.
 In Chapter 6 of the Mob Queens podcast, Anna's granddaughter, Mia, confirms that the two were romantically involved, Mia having met Jackie the day that Anna died.
 Also confirmed by Mia was Anna's romantic involvement with a woman named Gwen Saunders, a cashier at one of Anna's clubs.